navanchauhan/navanchauhan.github.io/Content/posts/2022-11-07-a-new-method-to-blog.md

 # A new method to blog

+*[Here](/assets/pdfs/2022-11-07-a-new-way-to-blog.pdf) is the original PDF.
+I made some edits to the content after generating the markdown file*

 [Paper Website](https://paperwebsite.com) is a service that lets you build a website with just pen and paper.
 I am going to try and replicate the process.

 ## The Plan